CynthiaPeter/Technical-Writing-Resources/README.md

 ### More Learning Resources📘

-  📘 This [page](https://www.writethedocs.org/topics/) links to the topics that have been covered by conference talks or in the newsletter for 'Write The Docs' community.
+  📘 This [page](https://www.writethedocs.org/topics/) links to the topics that have been covered by conference talks or in the newsletter for the 'Write The Docs' community.

   📘 [Handling empty characters](https://emptycharacter.com/).